 In addition to using all sunbutter, I substituted vanilla extract for the vanilla crème liquid stevia and added both ¼ cup of coarsely chopped walnuts and 1/8 cup of walnut meal (left over from another recipe).
 I like the added texture of nuts in many baked goods, but please note that nuts are not an ingredient in Kelly’s recipe so those of you with nut allergies can still enjoy these brownies without nuts.
-I added a little more honey, and also used Ghirardelli semi-sweet chocolate chips, whereas Kelly used Enjoy Life chocolate chips to ensure her brownies would be dairy free and soy free, etc. as well as gluten free.
+I added a little more honey, and used another brand of semi-sweet chocolate chips, whereas Kelly used Enjoy Life chocolate chips to ensure her brownies would be dairy free and soy free, etc. as well as gluten free.

 Kelly’s version is gluten free, grain free, dairy free, soy free, nut free, and refined sugar free.
 When she made them via Skype for our support group meeting last fall, she said that her family often eats them for breakfast.
 She considers them very healthy and I can see why.
 She has several variations of flourless brownies on her blog, including this new one that is also egg free, grain free, vegan, and more.
 I love it when folks create amazing recipes that address multiple allergies and keep others from feeling deprived!
-You can read my review of some of Kelly’s other recipes here and check out/order The Spunky Coconut Cookbook here if you like.
+You can read my review of some of Kelly’s other recipes here and check out/order her cookbooks here if you like.

 - 1 cup sunbutter